 Courtney and her colleague Jason Marder, Innovation Strategist, recently published a white paper called Co-Creating Corporate Culture.
 In the paper, they outline the importance of a strong organizational culture and share steps any company can take to improve engagement among their team.

-We asked them why the culture conversation is so important and what strategies other companies can use to understand and improve their own organizational culture.
+We asked them why the culture conversation is so important and what strategies other companies can use to understand and improve their own company culture.

 First of all, why was it important to write a paper on organizational culture?